uark-photon-team-01/photon/README.md

 Just enter the following in Terminal B:

-- PGPASSWORD=student psql -h localhost -U student -d photon -c "DELETE FROM players WHERE id IN (9901,9902);"
+- psql -d photon -c "DELETE FROM players WHERE id IN (9901,9902);"

-You should see:
+You can verify removal by running:
-- (0 rows)
+- psql -d photon -c "SELECT id, codename FROM players WHERE id IN (9901,9902) ORDER BY id;"

 Great job!
 Now you know that the database code works properly.